It has happened before; the evolution of a head of state in America was rumored to be linked with a prominent Russian.

 Building to a crescendo, The Republican continued:

-All that was missing from modern reporting was a quote from an economist telling about how each new dollar will spiral through the economy.
+All that was missing from modern reporting was a quote from a university economist telling how each new dollar will spiral through the economy.